NehaJakhar/HTML/README.md

 # HTML
 This contains HTML source syntaxes and examples.

-I do not own this content- found these examples while my learning phase.
+I do not own this content- found these examples during my learning phase.